 💼 Hiring Quest – Senior Backend Engineer (.NET) @ MoneyFellows

-You get hired with paid contract and the opportunity to work on real-world .
+Top performers get hired with a paid contract and the opportunity to work on real-world projects.

 👋 We are MoneyFellows, a fintech product company transforming how people save, plan, and manage money through secure, scalable digital financial solutions.

-Our mission is to build reliable financial platforms that operate at scale while maintaining high standards of performance, security, and engineering excellence. (
+Our mission is to build reliable financial platforms that operate at scale while maintaining high standards of performance, security, and engineering excellence.
+(MoneyFellows)

 We’re hiring a Senior Backend Software Engineer (.NET) (5+ YOE) to join our backend team and help design, build, and optimize the core systems behind our products.